-Are your reporting tools organized to help you pivot?
+Organize your reporting tools to help you pivot.

 You can’t act on what you don’t know.
 Most communicators rely on some combination of metrics and key performance indicators (KPIs) to inform decisions and investments—but if those metrics are decentralized across different systems or departments, or if KPIs are not timely, it can hamper your ability to keep the big picture illuminated.
 Having a real-time performance dashboard with actionable data will help you understand when a pivot might be appropriate, and will be a crucial piece of the puzzle as you navigate the many twists and turns that likely lie ahead in the coming months.